aidulcandra/wachan/README.md

             - `options.separator` - Character to use as parameter string splitter.
 Default a space (`" "`)
             - `options.description` - Command description
             - `options.sectionName` - Section name of this command.
 This is used when generating a menu (see below at `commands.generateMenu()`)
+            - `options.hidden` - This command will not be shown in the string of the `commands.generateMenu()` function's result.
     - `commands.fromFile(commandName, filePath)` - Add a new command from a file.
 The file must be a `.js` file exporting a object `cmdFile` with the structure as follows:
         - `cmdFile.response` - Similar to `commands.add()`'s `response` parameter.
 See above.
         - `cmdFile.options` - Optional.
 Similar to `commands.add()`'s `options` parameter.
 See above.